 Please feel free to comment on my review.

-The Fifth Doctor, Nyssa and Tegan Meet Cicero and Marc
+The Fifth Doctor, Nyssa and Tegan meet Cicero and Marc

-I’m surprised this story wasn’t called ‘Doctor Who Meets Cicero’ instead of ‘Tartarus’! 😀
+I’m surprised this story wasn’t called ‘Doctor Who meets Cicero’ instead of ‘Tartarus’! 😀

 As it turned out, the new audio adventure was ‘Tartarus’!
 It was recorded on the 29th and the 30th of January in the week after I saw Sarah at ‘Science of the Time Lords’ in Leicester that month.
-It’s so surreal Sarah did a new ‘Doctor Who’ audio with Peter Davison and Janet Fielding after she’d seen me.
+It’s so surreal that Sarah did a new ‘Doctor Who’ audio with Peter Davison and Janet Fielding after she’d seen me.

 ‘Tartarus’ is an excellent ‘Doctor Who’ audio adventure with Peter Davison, Sarah Sutton and Janet Fielding.
 I absolutely enjoyed it when I heard the story in November 2019.
-I know that sounds biased of me, but I genuinely found how I was able to get into this tale and be gripped from beginning to end.
+I know that sounds biased of me, but I genuinely found how I was able to get into this story and be gripped from beginning to end.

 This is a two-part bumper episode adventure by David Llewellyn.
 I was amazed to find ‘Tartarus’ as a two-part bumper episode story in a similar vein to ‘Resurrection of the Daleks’.
-I’d been doing a two-part bumper episode adventure myself called ‘The Prime Factor’ before I even heard ‘Tartarus’ in full.
+I’d been writing a two-part bumper episode adventure myself called ‘The Prime Factor’ before I even heard ‘Tartarus’ in full.

 David Llewellyn is no stranger to the Fifth Doctor era of ‘Doctor Who’.
 He previously wrote ‘Serpent In The Silver Mask’ with the Fifth Doctor, Nyssa, Tegan and Adric.
 I found how David had a firmer grip on writing the characters of the Fifth Doctor, Nyssa and Tegan, played so well by our three main leads.